 When you visit the beaches of Lincoln City this year, you probably won’t see Rebecca Graham.
 She has a top-secret identity (this being her alias), which she employs as she heads to the beach from fall to spring with a covert mission: to slip 3,000 custom-made glass floats each year onto the beach for visitors to find and keep.

-As a designated Float Fairy for the Finders Keepers program, Rebecca has worked hard to perfect the art of clandestine float hiding by never establishing a dispersal pattern, wearing varying clothing, and alternating between five different modes of transportation.
+As a designated Float Fairy for the year-round Finders Keepers program, Rebecca has worked hard to perfect the art of clandestine float hiding by never establishing a dispersal pattern, wearing varying clothing, and alternating between five different modes of transportation.

 The program is a nostalgic nod to the erstwhile pastime of searching for Japanese net floats — blown glass balls occasionally transported to the Oregon Coast by ocean currents in decades past.
 Today, net floats are plastic; Lincoln City recreates the experience by having local artists fashion beautiful new blown glass floats in a rainbow of colors, then tasking out volunteer Float Fairies to distribute them.